EwenCheung/Agentic-AI-Kakak-Agent/README.md

 ### Agent-Based Architecture
 The system employs a **hierarchical multi-agent approach** where each agent specializes in specific domains:

-1. **Orchestrator Agent**: Central coordinator that analyzes user intent and delegates to specialist agents
+1. **Orchestrator Agent**: Central coordinator with memory awareness that analyzes user intent and delegates to specialist agents
-2. **Chat Agent**: Handles general conversations and knowledge base queries
+2. **Scheduler Agent**: Manages calendar operations and appointment booking with Google Calendar integration
-3. **Scheduler Agent**: Manages calendar operations and appointment booking
+3. **Ticketing Agent**: Creates, updates, and tracks support tickets with priority management
-4. **Ticketing Agent**: Creates, updates, and tracks support tickets
+4. **Web Search Agent**: Retrieves real-time information from the internet when knowledge base is insufficient
-5. **Daily Digest Agent**: Generates business insights and summaries
+5. **Daily Digest Agent**: Generates business insights and summaries from tickets and calendar events

 ### AI Technologies Used:
 - **Large Language Models**: Amazon Bedrock (Claude 3 Haiku) for natural language processing